 Alea acknowledges that representation by itself is not enough: “Representation is a great first step, but it’s just one step.
 It is also about access.”
 Multifaceted initiatives that provide resources, opportunities and financial means, such as the Oregon Outdoor Film Grant, take action beyond representation to supply communities with comfortable access to outdoor spaces.

 Watch the Films:

-“You Go Girl!” premieres online at the Sundance Film Festival at 8 a.m.
-PST Jan.
+“You Go Girl!” premiered online at the Sundance Film Festival on Jan.
 20, 2022, and will be available on that platform until the evening of Jan.
 30. Keep an eye out for the film on the Oregon Shakespeare Festival’s streaming platform after its Sundance debut.